-Aug 9, 2018 at 21:24
+Aug 9, 2018 21:24 UTC

-Aug 9, 2018 at 21:24 UTC
+Dec 12, 2018 at 12:51 UTC

 What is ETHEREUM?

-The best thing about ethereum is that it is the all-in-one package.
-It has its network, internet browser, coding language payment systems etc. It provides users with liberty to develop their decentralized applications on ethereum’s blockchain.
+The best thing about ethereum is that it’s the all-in-one package.
+It has its own network, own browser, own coding language, payment system and what not!
+Most of all, Ethereum offers its users the liberty to develop their decentralized applications on ethereum’s blockchain.

-The consensus rules, as well as various aspects of the network, are governed by ‘smart contracts’, which are designed to perform transactions and other actions within the network with parties that one doesn’t trust.
-The terms for both the involved parties are being pre-programmed in that contract.
-The fulfilment of these terms leads to the successful transaction or action.
+The consensus rules and many aspects of the network are governed by Smart Contracts, which are designed to perform transactions and other actions within the network with parties that one doesn’t trust.
+The terms for both the involved parties are being pre-programmed in the contract.
+The fulfillment of these terms leads to the successful transaction or action.

-The ethereum system also provides their users with the Ethereum Virtual Machines (EVM), which serves the purpose of the runtime environment for smart contracts based on Ethereum.
-Also, it provides users with security to run the untrusted code while ensuring that these programs don’t conflict with each other.
-EVM is isolated from the main ethereum network, which makes it a sandbox-tool for testing and improving smart contracts.
+The ethereum system also offers their users Ethereum Virtual Machines (EVM) which serves the purpose of the runtime environment for smart contracts based on Ethereum.
+Also, it provides users with the utmost security to run the untrusted code while making sure that these programs don’t conflict with each other.
+EVM is isolated from the main ethereum network, that makes it a sandbox-tool for testing as well as improving smart contracts.

-Inventor Of Ethereum:
+Inventor Of Ethereum

-In the end of 2013, Vitalik Buterin proposed his idea on a white paper and circulated it to few of his friends, who further circulated it.
+By the end of 2013, Vitalik Buterin proposed his idea on a white paper and circulated it to few of his friends, who further circulated it.
 Due to this circulation process, approx 30 people approached Vitalik to discuss the concept.
 He was expecting for the critical reviews from the readers of his paper, which never happened.

-The project was made open to the public in January 2014, with the core team which includes Vitalik Buterin, Mihai Alisie, Anthony Di Iorio, Charles Hoskinson, Joe Lubin and Gavin Wood.
+The project was made open to the public in January 2014, with the core team which includes Vitalik Buterin, Mihai Alisie, Anthony Di Iorio, Charles Hoskinson, Joe Lubin, and Gavin Wood.
 Buterin presented Ethereum on stage at Bitcoin conference, held in Miami.
 After a few months of this event, the team held a crowdsale of Ether, to fund the development.

 Is Ethereum A Cryptocurrency?

 Ether is a digital asset which doesn’t require a third party to process the payment.
-It doesn’t only act as digital currency but also works as a ‘fuel’ for the decentralised apps within the network.
-If user wants to make any changes in already existing apps in ethereum, they have to pay the charges so that they can make changes.
+It doesn’t only act as digital currency but also works as a ‘fuel’ for the decentralized apps within the network.
+If a user wants to make any changes in already existing apps in ethereum, they have to pay the charges so that they can make changes.

 The transaction fees are automatically decided according to the amount of change one wants to make.

-Is Ethereum Similar To Bitcoin:
+Is Ethereum Similar To Bitcoin?